heera9332/code-docs/docs/wordpress/woocommerce.md

 - Redirect (Form-Based): Customers are redirected to the payment processor's site to complete payment, then returned to the store.
 - iFrame-Based: The payment system loads within an iframe on the store's site.
 - Offline: Payments made outside the online system, such as bank transfers or checks.

+## Managing Shipping

+### Shipping Classes

+Definition: Shipping classes allow you to group similar types of products to apply specific shipping rules.
+They are particularly useful when some products have unique shipping requirements (e.g., bulky items, lightweight items, or fragile products).

+Use Case:

+Charge a higher shipping rate for large or heavy items.
+Offer free shipping for lightweight or promotional items.
+Example:

+Shipping Class: Heavy Items
+Products: Furniture, Appliances
+Rate: $20 per item.
+Shipping Class: Lightweight Items
+Products: Books, Clothing
+Rate: $5 per item.
+How to Add Shipping Classes:

+Go to WooCommerce > Settings > Shipping > Shipping Classes.
+Add a new class (e.g., "Bulky Items").
+Assign the shipping class to specific products under the product settings.

+In WooCommerce, Shipping Classes and Shipping Zones are key features for managing shipping rates and areas.
+Here's an explanation of both:

+Shipping Classes
+Definition: Shipping classes allow you to group similar types of products to apply specific shipping rules.
+They are particularly useful when some products have unique shipping requirements (e.g., bulky items, lightweight items, or fragile products).

+Use Case:

+Charge a higher shipping rate for large or heavy items.
+Offer free shipping for lightweight or promotional items.
+Example:

+Shipping Class: Heavy Items
+Products: Furniture, Appliances
+Rate: $20 per item.
+Shipping Class: Lightweight Items
+Products: Books, Clothing
+Rate: $5 per item.
+How to Add Shipping Classes:

+Go to WooCommerce > Settings > Shipping > Shipping Classes.
+Add a new class (e.g., "Bulky Items").
+Assign the shipping class to specific products under the product settings.

+### Shipping Zones
+Definition: Shipping zones define geographical regions where specific shipping methods and rates apply.
+Each zone contains regions (countries, states, or zip codes) and corresponding shipping methods.

+Use Case:

+Provide flat-rate shipping to customers in your city.
+Offer free shipping for customers within a specific country.
+Disable shipping to certain regions.
+Example:

+Shipping Zone: United States
+Region: All US states.
+Methods: Free Shipping, Flat Rate.
+Shipping Zone: Europe
+Region: Specific EU countries.
+Methods: Flat Rate, Express Shipping.
+How to Set Up Shipping Zones:

+Go to WooCommerce > Settings > Shipping > Shipping Zones.
+Add a new zone (e.g., "Local Area").
+Specify the region (e.g., specific zip codes).
+Add shipping methods for the zone (e.g., Flat Rate, Free Shipping).